ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 ## Architecture — In the small
 ![fig##](./images/OnionArchitecture.drawio.svg "Layers of our architecture")_Figure##: Layers of our architecture_

+Figure## demonstrates our use of the Onion Architecture pattern in our implementation.
+Each layer is shown as a nuance of grey, where the different classes, interfaces and packages are shown, each belonging to a layer in our program.
+Here, the dependencies are shown with arrows, highlighting how the arrows are pointing inwards across the layers, living up to the criteria of the Onion Architecture pattern.
+The figure illustrates how the dependencies do not flow outward, and how the inner layers have no knowledge of the outer layers.

 ## Architecture of deployed application

 ## User activities